 Error 0xC004C008 – One copy of Windows might have been installed on multiple PCs

-If your product key is being used on more PCs than the Microsoft Software License Terms allow, you’ll need to buy a new product key or the copy of Windows for each of your PCs in order to activate them.
+If your product key is being used on more PCs than the Microsoft Software License Terms allow, you’ll need to buy a new product key or a copy of Windows for each of your PCs in order to activate them.

 A different version of Windows or the product key might have been used as part of a repair